 A twinge of guilt pulled me.
-"I'm sorry if I was a little testy last night, Any time you want to use the laptop, feel free."
+"I'm sorry if I was a little testy last night, Any time you want to use the laptop, it's OK with me."

-From the corner of my eye, I caught a glimpse of my incredulous wife as she walked by, cup of coffee in hand, house shoes scuffing across the carpet.
-She gave me her patented looks of disdain then moved on.
+From the corner of my eye, I caught a glimpse of my incredulous wife as she walked by.
+She gave me her patented look of disdain.

-"What got into her," I wondered?
-No more pizza with anchovies for me, not before bed, I tell myself.
+No more pizza with anchovies for me, not before bed, I muttered to myself.